PhilipYip1988/python-notebooks/anaconda/windows/.ipynb_checkpoints/install-checkpoint.md

 <img src='images_install/img_009.png' alt='img_009' width='350'/>

-For Anaconda installed using WinGet the following 5 entries are automatically added.
+For Anaconda installed using winget the following 5 entries are automatically added.
 These can optionally be manually added if not present, although a better option is to initialise the Windows Terminal (see below):

 ```powershell
 %USERPROFILE%\Anaconda3